VladimirK2/kzm-tools/tafcj-doc.md

 *Function parameters, even strings, are to be specified without quotes, comma-delimited*.

 *Only one set of parentheses can be used in function definition.
-If those are necessary in function parameters, system macros {LPARENTH} and {RPARENTH} are to be used*.
+If those are necessary in function parameters, system variables {LPARENTH} and {RPARENTH} are to be used*.

 *Commas in function parameters shall be represented as {COMMA}.
 Pipes - to {PIPE} (see "Processing several steps" below)*.

-*If space is a part of function parameter - system macro {SPACE} is to be used to specify leading or trailing spaces.
+*If space is a part of function parameter - system variable {SPACE} is to be used to specify leading or trailing spaces.
 Spaces inside a parameter are preserved*.

     move
         {output}